 - The development of the individual from the Norman Conquest to the Holocaust.

-- Each half term students will be presented with a template that helps map the story of the individual
+- Three times per year students will be presented with a template that helps map and track the story of the individual

 - It should be made explicit to students that the person that they are forming is not different from your own life- you are merely separated by time.